bug3/installer/README.md

 ## Requirements

 There should be a setup file in the project.
-Just that much.

 ## Usage